Engineering

 Research

 My life-long fascination with science, engineering background & love of sailing and the sea all inexorably led me to a career in maritime engineering research.
 Over the last 25 years I have specialised in lightweight marine structures & high performance sailing craft.
-I am listed on the Stanford University (yearly and career-long) rankings of the top 2% cited scientists in the world & have an h-index of 19 (Scopus & Web of Science).
+I have been listed on the Stanford University (yearly and career-long) rankings of the top 2% cited scientists in the world from 2021 to 2023 & have an h-index of 19 (Scopus & Web of Science).

 Teaching